About Us

 The licensing policy of ACSS is consistent with the policy of open access and archiving of materials.

-Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC).
+ACSS works under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC).

 It allows anyone to search, read, download, copy, distribute, print, quote or link to the full text of the articles, or use them for other lawful purposes.